-Based on the $G$-expectation theory, Hu, Ji, Peng and Song \cite{HJPS1} investigated the BSDEs driven by $G$-Brownian motion ($G$-BSDEs).
-Compared with the classical results, there is an additional non-increasing $G$-martingale $K$ in the equation due to nonlinearity.
-Therefore, the solution is a triple of processes $(Y,Z,K)$ defined universally on the $G$-expectation space.
-In \cite{HJPS1}, the well-posedness of $G$-BSDEs is established while the comparison theorem, Feynman-Kac formula and Girsanov transformation can be found in their companion paper \cite{HJPS2}.
+The classical theory is limited to solving financial problems under drift uncertainty and the associated semi-linear PDEs.
+Motivated by the need to address financial problems under volatility uncertainty and the associated fully nonlinear PDEs, \cite{peng2007g,peng2008multi,peng2019nonlinear} introduced a novel nonlinear expectation theory known as the $G$-expectation theory.
+This theory involves the construction of a nonlinear Brownian motion, termed $G$-Brownian motion, and the introduction of corresponding $G$-It\^{o}'s calculus.
+Building upon the $G$-expectation theory, \cite{hu2014backward} investigated BSDEs driven by $G$-Brownian motions ($G$-BSDEs).
+In comparison with classical results, $G$-BSDEs include an additional non-increasing $G$-martingale $K$ in the equation due to nonlinearity.
+In \cite{hu2014backward}, the authors established the well-posedness of $G$-BSDEs, while the comparison theorem, Feynman-Kac formula, and Girsanov transformation can be found in their companion paper \cite{hu2014comparison}.